-The Metropolitan Police Department (MPD) is the state agency charged with enforcing motor carrier safety laws and regulations in the District of Columbia.
-In addition to the laws pertaining to commercial vehicle safety, hazardous materials, the controlled substances act and selected portions of the criminal code, MPD's motor carrier safety unit (MCU) also enforces laws and regulations governing registration, tax compliance, size and weight, and overdimensional loads.
+The Metropolitan Police Department (MPD) is the agency charged with enforcing motor carrier safety laws and regulations in the District of Columbia.
+In addition to the laws pertaining to commercial vehicle safety, hazardous materials, the controlled substances act and selected portions of the criminal code, MPD's motor carrier safety unit (MCU) also enforces laws and regulations governing registration, tax compliance, size and weight, and over-dimensional loads.
 The district collaborates with the federal motor carrier safety administration (FMCSA) in the enforcement of federal requirements pertaining to registration and financial responsibility.
+The MCSU Sergeant will keep track of its inspection activities by keeping timely and complete uploads to the SAFETYNET.